- Sci-fi comic about ancient things people find in melting icebergs

-The evening Seder turned twenty three a noise of oars creaking and splashing disturbed the silence of the Island.
+The evening Seder turned twenty three a noise of oars, creaking and splashing, disturbed the silence of the Island.
 Every Shore had sent a boat after the newcomer.

 “There is always a choice, even if it seems there is none,” he thought a moment before he had passed out.

 Something cold touched his lips and he woke up.
-A blue skinned girl was looking at him with wide eyes.
+A blue-skinned girl was looking at him with wide eyes.

 “Who are you?”
 Seder asked her.

 Wherever he was now, he couldn’t see the Island or the Shores.
-This world, so unlike the World of Three he has grown in, smelled and looked alien and seemed to consist of an endless ocean, cold and unkind, with a heavy purple sky looming above it and grey fog gathering on the horizon.
+This world, so unlike the World of Three he had grown up in, smelled and looked alien and seemed to consist of an endless ocean, cold and unkind, with a heavy purple sky looming above it and grey fog gathering on the horizon.

 Seder couldn’t swim and was chilled to the bone.
-Everything in his body that could hurt did.
+Everything that could hurt in his body, did.
 Helpless, he was now at the mercy of a strange girl who kept him above the water.